 The show goes on in spite of recent events

 Kumamoto hit the headlines in 2016 when a magnitude 7.3 earthquake rocked the city.
-Kumamoto Castle saw walls collapsing, turrets damaged and roof tiles flung to the earth.
+Kumamoto Castle saw walls collapsing, turrets damaged, and roof tiles flung to the earth.
 Despite outward appearances of normalcy, estimates are that restorations will take two decades to complete.
-However, there's still plenty to come and enjoy at the Kumamoto Castle Autumn Festival.
+However, there's still plenty to enjoy at the Kumamoto Castle Festival.

 How to Get There